peterhinch/micropython-async/v3/docs/THREADING.md

 # 1. Introduction

-Various issues arise when `uasyncio` applications interface with code running in a different context.
+Various issues arise when `asyncio` applications interface with code running in a different context.
 Supported contexts are:
  1. A hard interrupt service routine (ISR).
  2. A soft ISR.
 This includes code scheduled by `micropython.schedule()`.